bhenning83/bhenning83/README.md

 <div>
 <h1>Welcome.</h1>

 Within these repositories you'll find a lot of good code and a lot of bad code.
-Hopefully, the code gets better chronologically.
+Hopefully, you'll find the work gets better chronologically.
 I began learning to code with <a href='theodinproject.com'> The Odin Project</a> in April 2020 and quickly learned what a div is.

 Since then, I've learned a lot about JavaScript, React, git, Ruby, Ruby on Rails, webpack, TDD, databases, working with API's, and everything in between.